p2panda/fishy/README.md

 fishy init -n icecream ~/dev/schemas

 # Commit any changes to the schema, this updates your `schema.lock` file
-fishy update
+fishy build

 # Only inspect the current status of your schemas, do not commit anything
-fishy update --inspect
+fishy build --inspect

 # Deploy commits to external node
 fishy deploy --endpoint http://localhost:2020/graphql